 The length of a consultation and lead time provided for implementation varies depending on the complexity of the topic, breadth of client impact as well as impact on the index composition.
 The length of the consultation is clearly communicated as part of the consultation process and needs to be sufficient for market participants to meaningfully review what is proposed and respond.
-Methodology changes are generally announced at least one month prior to their implementation, unless specific circumstances require a faster implementation timeline as determined by the FIIC.
+Methodology changes are generally announced at least one month prior to their implementation, unless specific circumstances require a faster implementation timeline as determined by the EIC.

 In case of methodology changes that are not deemed as material, MSCI may make such changes without launching a public consultation.
-In such cases, once the methodology changes are approved by the FIIC, they are announced by MSCI to all the market participants at the same time.
+In such cases, once the methodology changes are approved by the EIC, they are announced by MSCI to all the market participants at the same time.
 MSCI takes into account prior feedback that may have been received on such topics, as part of its ongoing engagement with market participants.
 MSCI may also solicit views from its clients or other specific stakeholders on the consultation topic prior to making the changes.

 For custom indexes, changes to any client specifications are discussed directly with the relevant client.

-Note that MSCI contacts clients on a regular basis to discuss general market practices.
+Note MSCI contacts clients on a regular basis to discuss general market practices.

-5 Index Termination Policy
+Index Termination Policy

-The MSCI indexes generally evolve over time in an effort to continue to appropriately reflect the investable opportunity set of fixed income securities while addressing the changing and expanding investment interests of cross-border institutional investors.
+For over 50 years, MSCI has constructed international indexes for institutional investors.
+The MSCI indexes have evolved over time in an effort to continue to appropriately reflect the investable opportunity set of equities while addressing the changing and expanding investment interests of cross-border institutional investors.